markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/configure.md

   ```

 > [!IMPORTANT]
-> Once a user selects to manually decrypt a file, the user won't be able to manually protect the file again using Personal Data Encryption.
+> Once a user selects to manually decrypt a file, the user can't manually protect the file again using Personal Data Encryption.

 ## Next steps